 “The first single on this record was written six years prior to the release,” Marcus Atom tells Atwood Magazine.
 “In the beginning there was no talk of a record, it was more about exploring myself as a drummer turned vocalist/songwriter.
 Over the years — with a lot of assistance from my contemporaries — Love vs. War started to form into what it is today.
 My vision was to try to create authentic lyrical content and musically stretch my comfort zone whilst still sounding familiar.”

-I feel like it’s good representation of where I was as a human and an artist in the later years of my twenties.
-Each song is glimpse into different genres i’ve been inspired by.
+I feel like it’s a good representation of where I was as a human and an artist in the later years of my twenties.
+Each song is glimpse into different genres I’ve been inspired by.

 Moody and buoyant music comes together with fine finesse across a deep-diving album of and for the soul.
 Throughout even his most heartfelt and earnest reckonings, Atom ensures Love vs. War is relatable to all.
 His poetic, compelling performances blend clever wordplay and vivid imagery with an open and honest candidness that remains present from his intimate opening track “Son of a Bad Man,” straight through to the bittersweet finale farewell, “Brian’s Song.”

 The latter, a poignant six-minute homage and ode to a longtime friend, is Atom’s proudest moment on the record.
 “It means the world to me that I got to finish my first album dedicating it to a person who meant a lot to me,” he explains, further sharing that the album is dedicated to Brian’s memory.

 The record’s title, he says, is inspired by the song of the same name. “[‘Love vs. War’] was the first song I wrote for this album, and I also thought it was appropriate with the way everything is going currently in society,” he explains.

 As a lyrically forward artist, Atom has multiple highlights – however, he’s quick to cite one of his favorite lines: